evankozliner/ed/_texts/analogies.md

 However, the study has a caveat: Students needed prodding to utilize the analogies.
 In another experiment, students were told to first memorize the same stories as well as two “distractor stories”.
 In addition, students were not explicitly told to use the stories as analogies.
 In this experiment, the percentage of students finding the correct answer drops considerably (to around 20%).
 Clearly, analogies are useful, but hoping that the analogies come to you spontaneously is wishful thinking.

-This might be why executives are so quick to look for analogies explicitly when making high-risk business decisions.[In a 2005 issue of Harvard Business Review](https://hbr.org/2005/04/how-strategists-really-think-tapping-the-power-of-analogy), analogical problem solving is explored as a tool for corporate executes:
+This might be why executives are so quick to look for analogies explicitly when making high-risk business decisions.
+[In a 2005 issue of Harvard Business Review](https://hbr.org/2005/04/how-strategists-really-think-tapping-the-power-of-analogy), analogical problem solving is explored as a tool for corporate executes:

 > “We’ve explained the notion of analogical reasoning to executives responsible for strategy in a variety of industries, and virtually every one of them, after reflecting, could point to times when he or she relied heavily on analogies.” — HBR